LM118 – Bachelor/Masters of Engineering in Electronic & Computer Engineering

 The E&CE Department offers the following undergraduate Bachelor of Science and Bachelor of Engineering degree programmes.

 LM118 – Bachelor/Masters of Engineering in Electronic and Computer Engineering

 Honours Bachelor Degree | Baitsiléir Innealtóireachta in Innealtóireacht Leictreonaic agus Ríomhaire

-This new Electronic and Computer Engineering degree has been developed in conjunction with industrial employers, to meet the demand for engineering graduates with strong skills in software and hardware engineering, along with mathematical analysis ability.
+The Bachelor of Engineering (B.E.) and Masters of Engineering (M.E.) degree has been developed in conjunction with industrial employers, to meet the demand for engineering graduates with strong skills in software and hardware engineering, along with mathematical analysis ability.

 LM118 BE/ME Electronic & Computer Engineering